AllTheMods/alltheguides/docs/atma/curios.md

 # Guide: Curios Slots & Items

-This guide covers the Curios API, how to gain additional slots, and provides details on specific Curios items available in ATMA, with examples from various mods.
+This guide covers the Curios API, how to gain additional slots, and provides details on specific Curios items available in ATMA, with examples from various mods including Artifacts and Relics.

 ## Understanding Curios: The Accessory API